Written by Progressive Nutritional

 These small but mighty gut balancers can be extremely impactful on your health.
 When the right amount of probiotics are consumed, numerous health benefits can take place, from treating and preventing digestive issues to helping clear skin conditions via the gut-skin axis, such as eczema.
 Weight management, improved immunity and better digestion are also benefits of having balanced gut bacteria.

 Probiotics can be found in dietary supplements, as well as a variety of foods, such as yogurt (think of those live active cultures as a home of probiotics) and sauerkraut.
 Fermented foods are a naturally rich source of probiotics because they go through a process called ''lactofermentation.''
 During this process of fermentation, millions of good bacteria are created.
-Fermented foods that contain probiotics also include pickled vegetables, kimchi, kefir and miso.
+Fermented foods that contain probiotics also include unpasteurized fermented vegetables, kimchi, kefir and miso.

 The human body relies on normal bacteria to perform several jobs, including breaking down foods, helping the body absorb nutrients and preventing the takeover of bad, or unhealthy, bacteria.
 There are dozens of various types of probiotic bacteria, and they offer an array of health benefits.

 The two most common groups of bacteria in probiotics are ''Lactobacillus'' and ''Bifidobacterium.''
 Each of these is made of many different species, and each species itself has several strains.
 When both Lactobacillus and Bifidobacterium exist in the body, these good groups of bacteria can inhibit the growth of harmful bacteria to help maintain a healthy immune system.
-Many supplements provide both Lactobacillus and Bifidobacterium, and they can also be found in several probiotic-rich foods, like yogurt and pickled foods.
+Many supplements provide both Lactobacillus and Bifidobacterium, and they can also be found in several probiotic-rich foods, like yogurt and fermented foods.

 The complexity of probiotics is quite astounding, yet these tiny microorganisms maintain and boost gut health in massive ways.
 The most prominent of health benefits that probiotics provide is that they aid in optimal gut performance, which can lead to various chain-effect benefits throughout the entire body.
-Studies show the health benefits of probiotics can include:

 If the microbiome of the gut is upset or imbalanced, it can hinder your mood, immune health, mental health, and even the functionality of your brain.
-It is believed that probiotics in the gut appear to be able to create compounds that are known as neuropeptides, which directly influence the brain.
+It is believed that probiotics in the gut appear to be able to create compounds that are known as neuropeptides1, which directly influence the brain.
 This connection between gut health and the brain emphasizes the significance of probiotics for people of all ages and stages.

 For probiotic nutritional supplements to work best in the space where they will live and prosper, the gut must have optimized conditions.
 The environment within your gut should be well nourished and well taken care of with real food so that the probiotics can best do their job.

 However, the healthy bacteria are fed when we consume healthy fats, complex carbs, proteins, and fibre-rich food items.
 Eating these real, whole foods, rather than regularly eating processed junk food, helps to support the growth of good bacteria.
-Collagen can also help heal the guy and support your health.
+Collagen can also help heal the gut and support your health.